mmaulwurff/autoautosave/README.txt

 - weapon is picked up
 - key is picked up
 - backpack is picked up
+- player is teleported to a significant distance
 - some time has passed
 - health drops below some level
 - health rises above some level